 Causes and Symptoms

-They have a small body and the organs within the fish are in very close proximity to each other.
+They have small bodies, and the organs within the fish are in very close proximity to each other.
 And the swim bladder of the fish is also compressed against the other organ of the fish.
 This makes the swim bladder more susceptible to external injury.

 When there is any injury to the Polar parrot cichlid in the abdomen, it might likely injure its swim bladder.
 Your fish will have a hard time swimming if it has swim bladder disease.